 Those aren't the only options available for outdoor fun, though.
-Morgan County has thousands of acres of public forest lands and wide open spaces to enjoy, and we've compiled some of our favorites.
+Morgan County has literally thousands of acres of public forest lands and wide open spaces to enjoy, and we've compiled some of our favorites.

 Everyone knows about the playground and the sledding hill at Martinsville's Jimmy Nash Park, but you may not know about the fantastic trail that circles the park!
 Start by the pond and the two mile loop trail will take you up and around park hill, bringing you out in the perfect location to catch that iconic view over town.
 Trust us - this trail will make you completely forget you're actually in town!
 The quarter mile paved loop trail at the park is also a good place to enjoy a walk with a stroller and the interior of the circle is open space, so the kids can run a bit as you keep a watchful eye.